spiral/docs/docs/en/cookbook/user-authentication.md

 The `AuthMiddleware` is responsible for checking incoming requests for an authentication token and, if one is found, loading the user's authentication information from the token storage.

-This means that if an authenticated user makes a request to your Spiral Framework application, the `AuthMiddleware` will automatically load the user's token and use it to authenticate the user.
+This means that if an authenticated user makes a request to your Spiral application, the `AuthMiddleware` will automatically load the user's token and use it to authenticate the user.
 The user's authentication information will then be available to your controllers and other components via the `AuthContextInterface`.